RobertsLab/resources/docs/Data-Management.md

 **SRA Upload**

-* Sam will upload all high-throughput sequencing data to the [NCBI Short Read Archive (SRA)](https://submit.ncbi.nlm.nih.gov/about/sra/).
+* Sam will upload all high-throughput sequencing data to the [NCBI Sequence Read Archive (SRA)](https://submit.ncbi.nlm.nih.gov/about/sra/).
 Once submitted, the BioProject accession and a link to the NCBI BioProject will be added to the `SRA` column in the [Nightingales Google Spreadsheet](https://docs.google.com/spreadsheets/d/1_XqIOPVHSBVGscnjzDSWUeRL7HUHXfaHxVzec-I-8Xk/edit).

 ---